-There is an imminent threat of Climate Change, due to green house gas emissions and no nation can sit back without taking actions.
-At the UNCED, UNFCCC treaty was signed and India was also a party.
+There is an imminent threat of Climate Change, due to greenhouse gas emissions and no nation can sit back without taking action.
+At the UNCED, the UNFCCC treaty was signed and India was also a party.
 India’s plan to deal with climatic change is titled “National Action Plan on Climate Change”.

 National Action Plan on Climate Change

-The National Action Plan focuses attention of 8 National Missions.
+The National Action Plan focuses on the attention of 8 National Missions.
 These are:

 - Solar Energy – Ministry of New and Renewable Energy

 - Enhanced Energy Efficiency – Ministry of Power